Nested Kriging predictions for datasets with large number of observations: Parameter estimation

-\Cplusplus{C\raisebox{0.5ex}{ \textbf{++}}} An implementation in $\textsf{R}$ and \Cplusplus{} of both algorithms~\ref{algoKrigIteratif2} and~\ref{algo:stochastic:gradient} is publicly available on the website~ \url{http://blinded} (available upon request to the editor).
+\Cplusplus{C\raisebox{0.5ex}{ \textbf{++}}} An implementation in $\textsf{R}$ and \Cplusplus{} of both algorithms~\ref{algoKrigIteratif2} and~\ref{algo:stochastic:gradient} is publicly available on the website~ \url{http://www.clementchevalier.com/index.php/r-packages}.
 In practice, the computation cost of $q$ leave-one-out predictions is the sum of a fixed cost -- involving in particular the computation of the $n^2$ covariances $k_{\theta}(x_i,x_j)$ -- and a marginal cost which is proportional to $q$.
 When $n=10,000$, these two summands take comparable values for $q=100$, which is the setting we use in practice.
 Following the recommendations in \cite{bhatnagar13stochastic}, we set $\delta_i = c/(i+1)^{\gamma}$, with $\gamma = 0.101$.
 We set $a_i = a / (A+i+1)^{\alpha}$, with $\alpha = 0.602$ (as suggested in \cite{bhatnagar13stochastic}), or $\alpha=0.2$, or a combination of these two values.
-Typically we run a first gradient descent with $\alpha=0.2$, which termination point serves as starting point for a second gradient descent with $\alpha=0.601$.
+Typically we run a first gradient descent with $\alpha=0.2$, which termination point serves as starting point for a second gradient descent with $\alpha=0.602$.
 Good values of $a$, $c$ and $A$ depend of the application case.
-In practice, satisfactory results are obtained for $n=10,000$, $d=10$ and $p=100$, with $n_{iter} = 500$, in which case the computation time would be around a few hours on a personal computer.
+In practice, satisfactory results are obtained for $n=10,000$, $d=10$ and $p=100$, with $n_{iter} = 500$, in which case the computation time would be around a few hours on a personal computer \did{with a mono-threaded implementation}.